pastoriomarco/isaac_ros_custom_bringup/isaac_ros_4/README.md

 ## What this layer does

-- Installs `ros-jazzy-isaac-manipulator-bringup` and the core Isaac ROS packages used by the manipulation tutorials (e.g., `isaac_ros_examples`, FoundationPose/RT-DETR/GroundingDINO, ESS/FoundationStereo, SegmentAnything, DOPE).
-- Installs Python deps needed by model setup utilities (e.g., `segment-anything`, `gdown`).
+- **Binary layer (`Dockerfile.isaac_manipulation`)**: installs the Isaac Manipulation Debian packages (cuMotion, nvblox, NITROS, perception stacks, etc.) and wires in the asset setup hook.
+- **Source layer (`Dockerfile.isaac_manipulation_source`)**: installs build tooling + all `rosdep` dependencies for the manipulation source repos (using a temporary workspace at image build time), but **does not** build the packages inside the image.
-- Adds an optional entrypoint hook that can auto-run the model setup on container start.
+- Adds entrypoint hooks that:
+  - auto-build the required source packages on first container start (or when forced), and
+  - auto-setup models/assets (idempotent; skips if already prepared).
 - Provides a host-side helper script to prefetch NGC quickstart assets into `${ISAAC_ROS_WS}/isaac_ros_assets`.
 - Versioning behavior:
   - Host prefetch (`scripts/prefetch_quickstart_assets_host.sh`) is driven by `versioning.quickstart_assets` in the config: